 Which emulator should you choose?

-All of this being said, whatever the reason you’re looking for a 3DS emulator, there are several options to choose from.
-So, without further ado, we’re going to list some of these emulators, which many have described as being among the best 3DS emulators that you can download onto your PC or smartphone.
+All of this being said, whatever the reason you’re looking for an emulator, there are several options to choose from.
+So, without further ado, we’re going to list some of these emulators, which many have described as being among the best 3D emulators that you can download onto your PC or smartphone.

 There are many emulators that only are available on Windows OS, but R4 distinguishes itself from these other emulators because of its high-quality programming.
 It is free and features a straightforward interface, which makes it easier to use for every player involved: selecting games from your files is easy, and so is downloading them.
 (Playing them, maybe not so much.)